-- Learning Support Assistants - HLT Specialist teachers
+- Learning Support Assistants (LSA)

+- HLT Specialist inclusion teachers

+- Speech and Language therapy (SALT)

 Each LSA is responsible for the day to day provision of a pupil with an EHCP or statement.
 This means following the guidelines and provision as described in the EHCP, working as part of the class team and in close liaison with the class teacher and Sendco to ensure that the pupil is fully included regardless of their needs.
 The LSA's are under the line management of the Sendco.